CHC-Index/CHC-Index/README.md

 To build the project successfully, OpenMP is required.
 And Snap library is required to build the project of rKACS algorithm.
-Run the script "build.sh" in the "shells" directory, the project would be compiled.
+Run the script "**build.sh**" in the "shells" directory, the project would be compiled.

 Note that if the Snap library could not be found, the build may failed, as